Student Educational Records Policy

 Equivalent coursework completed at other institutions of recognized standing may be transferred to a master's degree program after evaluation and approval of the appropriate Committee on Graduate Studies and the Dean of Graduate Studies.
 No more than nine hours of transfer credit will be granted except in the professional master's programs that require more than 36 hours of coursework.
 In such programs, the number of transfer hours is limited to 25 percent of the total program hours.
 This rule does not invalidate written agreements between graduate programs and the Graduate School or agreements that are stated elsewhere in this catalog.
-Transfer credit will be accepted only for organized courses in which the student received a grade of B or higher and an official transcript showing the course(s) and grade(s) is required.
+Transfer credit will be accepted only for organized courses in which the student received a letter grade of B or higher and an official transcript showing the course(s) and grade(s) is required.

 Courses from other universities taken after a student has been admitted into a master's program at U.T.
 Arlington must be approved in advance by the appropriate Committee on Graduate Studies and the Dean of Graduate Studies.
-Before enrolling in transfer courses, the graduate student must file an approved Program of Work listing the proposed transfer work or a Request to Change Program of Work if the transfer work represents an amendment to the approved Program of Work on file with the Dean of Graduate Studies.
+Before enrolling in transfer courses, the graduate student must file a Program of Work listing the proposed transfer work or a Request to Change Program of Work if the transfer work represents an amendment to the approved Program of Work on file with the Dean of Graduate Studies.
 The Program of Work and Request to Change Program of Work forms are available online through the Virtual Graduate School Advisor or in the Graduate School office.

 Transfer courses do not appear on a student's U.T.
 Arlington transcript and transfer course grades are not included in calculating a student's U.T.
 Arlington graduate grade-point average.